Credo-Protocol/Credo-Protocol/documents/wave 3/PHASE5.1-DASHBOARD-SETUP.md

 Register your project as an official MOCA credential issuer and verifier in the AIR Kit Dashboard.
 This establishes your project's identity in the MOCA ecosystem and unlocks gas sponsorship.

-**Why This Phase**: Without official Issuer DIDs and schemas, your credentials won't be recognized by the MOCA ecosystem.
+**Why This Phase**: Without official Issuer DID and schemas, your credentials won't be recognized by the MOCA ecosystem.
 This is the foundation for true integration.

 **What You'll Get**:
-- ✅ 3 Official Issuer DIDs (Bank, Employment, CEX)
+- ✅ 1 Official Issuer DID (Credo Protocol) - **Note**: Each partner account gets 1 Issuer DID per MOCA documentation
 - ✅ 1 Verifier DID for credit score oracle
-- ✅ 10 Published credential schemas
+- ✅ 10 Published credential schemas (differentiated by type, not issuer)
 - ✅ 10 Verifier programs
 - ✅ Gas sponsorship enabled (paymaster)
 - ✅ Partner secret for backend JWT